 The CIBSE Building log book tool kit templates offer a standard format for the summary.
 This covers how a building is intended to work and how it is meant to be maintained and serviced.
 They also provide a means to record the energy use and maintenance of the services within the building.

 Log books provide a simple, easily accessible summary of a new or refurbished building rather than the detail contained in O & M manuals.
 The easy way to show compliance with new Part L is to produce a building log book based on the template and guidance in CIBSE TM31.
 It gives detailed guidance on the scope, structure and contents of the log book, who should write it and who should keep it up to date.
 The CD-ROM includes standard templates and worked examples.
 For hard copy, copy purchasers note that this means that VAT is applied to the purchase price of this title.

 The TM31 is for everyone who is or will be seeking to develop a log book including:

 - Building and building services designers

 - Those replacing or altering building services plant in existing buildings

 - Specialist O&M manual authors who want to offer logbooks as well.

-Correction Dec 2013: In the ZIP file of CD items, as contained in the Supplementary files associated with this document, the office example has been amended to remove a reference to smoking and the meter reading pro forma has been amended to remove formula errors.
+Correction Dec 2013: In the Supplementary files associated with this document, the office example has been amended to remove a reference to smoking and the meter reading pro forma has been amended to remove formula errors.